-Authors: Paul Held Ph.
-D. and Peter Banks, Ph.
-D., Applications Department, BioTek Instruments, Inc., Winooski, VT; Paul Tewson, Anne Marie Quinn and Thom Hughes, Montana Molecular, Bozeman, MT
+Authors: Paul Held, PhD and Peter Banks, PhD, Agilent Technologies, Inc.; Paul Tewson, Anne Marie Quinn, and Thom Hughes, Montana Molecular

-A significant proportion of academic and drug discovery research is devoted towards the elucidation of second messenger signaling cascades resulting from interactions between G-protein coupled receptors (GPCR) and their ligands.
+A significant proportion of academic and drug discovery research is devoted towards the elucidation of second messenger signaling cascades resulting from interactions between G-protein coupled receptors (GPCRs) and their ligands.
 Because cell signaling involves the interaction of multiple second messenger pathways, multiplex sensors capable of simultaneously detecting different components of these pathways are of particular benefit in advancing biomedical research.
-Here we describe the use of the Cytation 3, a highly cost-effective combination cell imager and microplate reader, to rapidly image and analyze genetically encoded fluorescent biosensors to a number of GPCR related second messengers.
+This application note describes the use of the Agilent BioTek Cytation 3, a highly cost‑effective combination cell imager and microplate reader, to rapidly image and analyze genetically encoded fluorescent biosensors to a number of GPCR‑related second messengers.

 Under low levels of cAMP, the holoenzyme remains intact and is inactive.
-When the concentration of cAMP rises, cAMP binds to the regulatory subunits, leading to the release of the catalytic subunits allowing them to phosphorylate multiple proteins on serine or threonine residues .
-In the phosphatidyl inositol pathway, the Gαq subunit activates phospholipase C (PLC), which cleaves phosphatidylinositol 4, 5 biphosphate (PIP2) to produce both diacylglycerol (DAG) and inositol 1, 4, 5-triphosphate (IP3).
-The IP3 triggers the release of Calcium (Ca++) from intracellular stores, and the combination of raised intracellular Ca++ and DAG activates conventional protein kinase C enzymes with a multitude of downstream targets (Figure 1).
-Because multiple signaling pathways are capable of producing elevated levels of DAG, PIP2 or Ca++ multiplex sensors are necessary to unambiguously detect GPCR signaling.
+When the concentration of cAMP rises, cAMP binds to the regulatory subunits, leading to the release of the catalytic subunits allowing them to phosphorylate multiple proteins on serine or threonine residues.1 In the phosphatidyl inositol pathway, the Gαq subunit activates phospholipase C (PLC), which cleaves phosphatidylinositol 4,5-biphosphate (PIP2) to produce both diacylglycerol (DAG) and inositol 1,4,5-triphosphate (IP3).
+The IP3 triggers the release of calcium (Ca2+) from intracellular stores, and the combination of raised intracellular Ca2+ and DAG activates conventional protein kinase C enzymes with a multitude of downstream targets (Figure 1).
+Because multiple signaling pathways are capable of producing elevated levels of DAG, PIP2 or Ca2+ multiplex sensors are necessary to unambiguously detect GPCR signaling.

 Genetically encoded fluorescent protein-based sensors have been developed to assess multiple second messengers of GPCR signaling.
-The newest generation of these sensors utilizes a single circularly permuted fluorescent protein that converts analyte binding to changes in fluorescence intensity (upward or downward) .
-For example, DAG probes have a circular permuted fluorescent protein moiety situated between the pseudo substrate and C1 domains of the protein kinase C (PKC) isoform PKCδ..
-As The C1 domain is known to have a high affinity to DAG any conformational change resulting from DAG binding is closely situated to the fluorescent protein .
-Crystal structure analysis has suggested that binding of the analyte to the active element induces changes in fluorescence as a result of opening and closing a hole in the β-barrel structure in close proximity to the chromophore .
-Using this technology a series of sensors to multiple components of the GPCR signaling pathway has been developed .
+The newest generation of these sensors uses a single circularly permuted fluorescent protein that converts analyte binding to changes in fluorescence intensity (upward or downward).3 For example, DAG probes have a circular permuted fluorescent protein moiety situated between the pseudo substrate and C1 domains of the protein kinase C (PKC) isoform PKCδ.3 As the C1 domain is known to have a high affinity to DAG, any conformational change resulting from DAG binding is closely situated to the fluorescent protein.4 Crystal structure analysis has suggested that binding of the analyte to the active element induces changes in fluorescence as a result of opening and closing a hole in the β-barrel structure in close proximity to the chromophore.5 Using this technology, a series of sensors to multiple components of the GPCR signaling pathway has been developed.6

-The Cytation 3 is a Cell Imaging Multi-Mode Reader that incorporates multiple optical paths.
-Cytation 3 can operate as a both a multimode reader using PMTbased whole-well detection and as a CCD-based digital inverted microscope either in bright field or fluorescence modes.
-Four separate LED light cube positions allow for multiple different fluorescence imaging using 2.5x, 4x, 10x, 20x, 40x and 60x microscope objectives, any two of which can be present in the reader concurrently.
+The Cytation 3 is a cell imaging multimode reader that incorporates multiple optical paths.
+Cytation 3 can operate as both a multimode reader using PMT-based whole-well detection and as a CCD-based digital inverted microscope either in brightfield or fluorescence modes.
+Four separate LED light cube positions enable multiple different fluorescence imaging using 2.5x, 4x, 10x, 20x, 40x, and 60x microscope objectives, any two of which can be present in the reader concurrently.
 An optional two syringe dispenser was used to add reagent.
 The dispenser tips inside the reader had a 20° angle, which allows fluid dispense with enough force to provide proper mixing yet avoid damage to the cell monolayer.

 HEK293T cells were cultured in Eagle’s minimum essential medium (EMEM) supplemented with 10% fetal bovine serum and penicillin-streptomycin at 37°C in 5% CO2.
 Cultures were routinely trypsinized (0.05% Trypsin-EDTA) at 80% confluency.
 For transfection, cells were plated at a density of 25,000 cells per well in 100 μL growth medium.

-For each transfection (i.e. single well of a 96-well plate) 140 ng plasmid DNA (100 ng sensor DNA and 40 ng receptor) was diluted to 25 μL in Opti-MEM.
-In addition 0.42 μL of Lipofectamine was diluted to 25 μL with Opti- MEM and the two solutions mixed and added to the cells.
-Cells were incubated with this mixture for 4-6 hours and the mixture and growth media replaced with fresh medium.
-Cells were allowed to grow for 24-48 hours prior to imaging (Figure 2).
+For each transfection (i.e. single well of a 96-well plate) 140 ng plasmid DNA (100 ng sensor DNA and 40 ng receptor) was diluted to 25 µL in Opti-MEM.
+In addition, 0.42 µL of lipofectamine was diluted to 25 µL with Opti-MEM and the two solutions mixed and added to the cells.
+Cells were incubated with this mixture for 4 to 6 hours and the mixture and growth media replaced with fresh medium.
+Cells were allowed to grow for 24 to 48 hours prior to imaging (Figure 2).
 Immediately prior to imaging, growth medium was replaced with 1x Dulbecco’s phosphate-buffered saline (DPBS).

 Figure 2.
-Assay Process Prior to GPCR Pathway Analysis.
+Assay process prior to GPCR pathway analysis.
 Cells are seeded onto glass or plastic bottom plates and transiently transfected with the receptor and sensor of interest.
-Transfected cells are used experimentally 24-48 hours after transfection to allow for adequate expression of the introduced genetic elements.
+Transfected cells are used experimentally 24 to 48 hours after transfection to allow adequate expression of the introduced genetic elements.

-Coordinated GPCR receptor and phospholipase C (PLC) activation were assessed using green and red fluorescent sensors for DAG, PIP2, cAMP and Ca++ in a multiplexed format.
+Coordinated GPCR receptor and phospholipase C (PLC) activation were assessed using green and red fluorescent sensors for DAG, PIP2 , cAMP and Ca2+ in a multiplexed format.
 A number of sensors capable of either a greater “upward” or a lesser “downward” amount of fluorescence in the presence of their specific analyte were tested.

-Figure 7.
+Figure 7. .
 Repeatability of GPCR sensors.
-HEK293T cells cotransfected with both Green Upward DAG and R-GECO Ca++ sensors were stimulated with carbachol (arrow).
+HEK293T cells cotransfected with both Green Upward DAG and R-GECO Ca sensors were stimulated with carbachol (arrow).
 Cells from multiple wells were imaged before and after stimulation.
 Cellular analysis of the images to determine cells positive for green and red signals was performed.
-Data represents the change from the initial read in the number of positive cells.
+Data represent the change from the initial read in the number of positive cells.

 The use of an experimental sensor in combination with a control fluorescent protein is depicted in Figure 8.
 In these experiments, cells cotransfected with the Green Upward DAG and RFP control show an increase in the number of green positive cells with stimulation without any appreciable change in the positive red cell count.
 The addition of carbachol to HEK293T cells resulted in a rapid increase in green fluorescence, with fluorescence levels returning to baseline within 125 seconds from the addition of stimuli, This is further elucidated by images captured before and after stimulation that show marked increases in green fluorescent intensity in the indicated cells, while the same cells demonstrate virtually no changes in red fluorescence.